mala-project/mala/docs/source/basic_usage/more_data.rst

 are atomic positions and the LDOS, the latter usually as multiple individual .cube files.

-Currently, only QuantumESPRESSO has been tested.
-Starting with version 7.2, any version of QuantumESPRESSO can be used to create data for MALA.
+Currently, only Quantum ESPRESSO has been tested for preprocessing.
+Starting with version 7.2, any version of Quantum ESPRESSO can be used to create data for MALA.
 In order to do so

 1. Perform a regular DFT calculation using ``pw.x``
 2. Calculate the LDOS using ``pp.x``

 Make sure to use enough k-points in the DFT calculation (LDOS sampling requires denser k-grids then regular DFT calculations) and an appropriate energy grid when calculating the LDOS.
-See the :doc:`MALA publications <../about/publications>` for examples of such values for other materials.
+See the `initial MALA publication <https://www.doi.org/10.1103/PhysRevB.104.035120>`_ for more information on this topic.
 Lastly, when calculating the LDOS with ``pp.x``, make sure to set ``use_gauss_ldos=.true.`` in the ``inputpp`` section.